Come and play!

 • Bia

-Any féile must have Bia (“Bee-ya”), or food.
-After a day of contest, break bread with your clan members and friends.
-While the menu of today’s celebrations might not be identical to the original féile held by Cormac Magamon, food is still an important ritual.
+Any féile must have Bia, or food.
+After a day of contest, break bread with clan members, both friend and foe!
+While the menu of today’s celebrations might not be identical to the original féile held by Cormac Magamon, sharing food is still an important ritual.
 Guests are asked to bring one food item to share with the clans and to kindly note any allergens.

 • Deog

 A féile without ale is no féile at all.
-Deog (“Dee-og”) means drink, drought, or potion in old Irish.
-Many a cask will be cracked, and many a tankard will be filled, and then emptied…repeatedly.
+Deog means drink, drought, or potion in old Irish.
+Many a cask will be cracked, and many a cup filled, and then emptied…repeatedly.
 Non-alcoholic beverages of all sorts will be available as well.
 Guests are encouraged to bring a bottle or beverage to share during the celebration and to kindly consider travel arrangements for a safe return home.

 • Bardic Circle

-Story, song, poetry and prose are as much a cornerstone of Féile ársa Magamon as contest.
-Our festival will conclude with a bonfire- a place for all to share a song, story, dance, or other expression of the soul.
+Story, song, poetry and prose are as much a cornerstone of Féile Arsa Magamon as friendly contest.
+Our festival concludes with the bonfire - a place for all to share a song, story, dance, or other expression of the soul.
+While the feile is Celtic in theme, the Bardic Circle encourages contributions from all voices and worlds.

 Roles